A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: V. Connection to previous work

 \section{V. Connection to previous work}

-In the preceding sections, we have not imposed detailed functional forms on the thermodynamic potential and the flux density.
+In the preceding sections, we have not imposed detailed functional forms on the thermodynamic potential or the flux density.
 We have only assumed for them that the potential is a convex (or a concave) function and the flux density satisfies the second law, which guarantee the increasing property of the total entropy function $\Sigma^{\mathrm{t}\mathrm{o}\mathrm{t}}\left(\xi\left(t\right)\right)$.
-In this section, we take the ideal-gas potential and the mass-action kinetics as specific forms of the thermodynamic potential $\varphi[\tilde{T},\tilde{\mu};x]$ and the reaction flux density $j\left(t\right)$.
+In this section, we take the ideal gas potential and the mass action kinetics as specific forms of the thermodynamic potential $\varphi[\tilde{T},\tilde{\mu};x]$ and the reaction flux density $j\left(t\right)$.
 As a result, a connection to previous work is clarified.

-For readers who are familiar with kinetic modeling of CRNs, refer to our accompanying paper \cite{KobaAccompaning}.
-There, we derive the results in this section starting from the mass-action kinetics and detailed balancing.
+Readers, who are familiar with kinetic modeling of CRNs, can refer to our accompanying paper \cite{KobaAccompaning}.
+There, we derive the results of this section starting from the mass action kinetics and detailed balancing.